Erudika/paraio.org/src/monolite/partials/009-core.md

 ---

 In the package `para.core` there are a number of core domain classes that are used throughout Para.
-These are common classes like `User` and `Tag` which you can use in you application directly or extend them.
+These are common classes like `User` and `App` which you can use in you application directly or extend them.

 Below is a list of classes and their descriptions.
 All of these implement `ParaObject` which is the core interface.
 It contains all core fields, getters, setters and also implements basic functionality like voting, linking and tagging.